liu1261963463/gem5-and-PIMSimulator-2026/README.md

 # The gem5 Simulator

-This is the repository for the gem5 simulator.
-It contains the full source code for the simulator and all tests and regressions.
+This is the code repository for gem5 integrated with the PIMSimulator simulator.
+It contains the complete source code for both gem5 and PIMSimulator, as well as all tests and regression tests.

-The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.
-It is primarily used to evaluate new hardware designs, system software changes, and compile-time and run-time system optimizations.
+The gem5 simulator is a modular platform for computer system architecture research, covering both system-level architecture and processor microarchitecture.
+It is primarily used to evaluate new hardware designs, system software changes, and system optimizations at both compile-time and runtime.

 The main website can be found at <http://www.gem5.org>,
 <https://github.com/SAITPublic/PIMSimulator>.